HokAI — Find the Right AI Tool

 Image — Stable Diffusion (self-hosted or free tiers).
 Multiple platforms with limited free credits.

-Writing — LLM with good prompts.
+Writing — LLM with well-crafted prompts.
 Free writing tools with limits.

 Automation — n8n (self-hosted), Activepieces.
 Make and Zapier free tiers.

-Free alternatives often require more setup or have lower quality.
+Free alternatives often require more setup or deliver lower quality.
 Evaluate case by case.

-The >Model Directory labels Free, Freemium, and Paid.
-Filter by pricing model. >Smart Match respects budget — specify "free only" or a monthly cap. >My Stack tracks what you pay.
-Use it to see when free tiers add up to a paid alternative.
+The Model Directory labels Free, Freemium, and Paid.
+Smart Match respects your budget — specify "free only" or a monthly cap when running a session.